Skip to main content

 Among VPSes, some providers offer both KVM (virtualized) and LXC (containerized) VPSes.
 LXC servers are unsupported because the Atto node is released as a Docker container, which cannot run in an already containerized environment.

 You will be given several options for the allocated hardware.
-The following recommendations are above the minimum requirements and ensure a smoothly functioning network:
+Choose a plan that meets the following requirements and recommendations:

 When asked for the operating system, picking the latest LTS version of Ubuntu will enable you to smoothly follow along with this guide.